Sorry, this is just a note, that may be expanded some time in the future.

 A couple pieces of software that use a wiki-like structures for local organization of information (but not, apparently, for publishing)http://wikidpad.sourceforge.net/http://www.tiddlywiki.com/

-A website devoted to online roleplaying, which includes tools for displaying campaign information:http://rpol.net/
+Websites devoted to online roleplaying, which include tools for displaying campaign information:http://rpol.net/http://roll20.net/

 And finally, a thread and an article related to this topic, from which I gathered much of the information above:http://www.enworld.org/forum/general-rpg-discussion/274026-electronic-support-wikis.htmlhttp://www.wired.com/geekdad/2008/09/how-to-build-1/